Skip to content

 Condition Result

-The preset has no model and the request supplied no base 400
+The preset has no model: 400

 The two features overlap deliberately — reach for whichever fits: